Surf Forecasts:

 The Lowdown

-Alright, Rusty here.
-Let’s break down what’s coming.
+Alright, folks, Rusty here.
+Let’s break down what’s happening at Twilight Beach.

 Rusty.